Developer Guide

 Similar to the clickability of Patient Details Panel, person cards in the Patient List Panel can be clicked on to update

 the Person View Panel with the details of the patient that was clicked on.
-This is done by executing a view
+This is done by executing a view command

 when a person card is clicked on.